ibrahim-ol/customer-support/ADMIN_SETUP.md

 **Styling issues**
 - Ensure Tailwind CSS is loaded
 - Check for conflicting styles
-- Verify color variables are defined
+- Verify black and white theme is applied consistently

 ### Debug Mode
 Add logging to see authentication flow: